 The GHRL polypeptide probe could effectively bind to GHSR.
 In PC3 cells, it was found that the GHRL probe

 specifically binds to GHSR on the cell membrane and accumulates in the cells through internalization after binding.

 Live imaging in mice models showed that there were different signal intensities in tumor areas with different

-Conclusion: The GHSR and GHRL might be used to the molecular imaging diagnosis for invasive/neuroendocrine prostate cancer in future.
+Conclusion: GHSR and GHRL might be used in molecular imaging diagnosis for invasive PC/NEPC in the future.